dhowai/portfolio-5-electric-axles/README.md

     <img src="docs/readme/home-info.png">

 - Footer
     - Here the user can find out more about the developer with links to their social accounts.
-It also has a short description of the site(add contact us option?)
+    - There is a form where the user can leave them email to sign up for the sites newsletter.
+    - The user is the informed if they have been successfully signed up to the newsletter.

     <img src="docs/readme/footer.png">